2002Bishwajeet/Dino-Thunder/README.md

 ## Why SFML?

-Honestly when we decided to make this game for our college project, we were told to make this in 20yr old `<graphics>` library.
+Honestly when we decided to make this game for our college project, we were told to make this in 20 yr old `<graphics>` library.
 I really didn't wanted to make a game using an Old library, also some of the functionalites were too limited in that library.
 For instance you only create a **640x480 window**, you can't change the size of the window, you can't change the color of the window, you can't change the title of the window, also you would need DOS to run the game and the graphics were horrible and you can't use sprites.

 Then the quest for a graphic library began.
 I was amazed to see different libraries written in C++.
 OpenGL - the library used to create and render graphics, that's something which had a lot of learning curve and there were endless tutorials which were quite intriguing.